Eye Care for Diabetics

 Caring for your vision should always be important, but if you are diabetic, it must become a priority.
 After all, you only have one set of eyes.
 Diabetes poses specific threats to your vision, especially diabetic retinopathy.
-Providence Eye & Laser Specialists offers diabetic eye care in Charlotte, NC.
+Providence Eye & Laser Specialists offers eye care for diabetic patients in Charlotte, NC.

 Diabetic retinopathy is an eye condition that results from a loss of blood flow and oxygen to the retina and requires special care.
 The retina is located in the back of the eye.
 It collects light and turns it into a signal that is interpreted by the brain as vision.
 Retinopathy occurs when the retina does not receive enough blood because the vessels in the retina are damaged by high blood sugar.
 This condition can lead to numerous problems ranging from a minor leakage of blood and plasma in the retina to total blindness.

 A few facts you should be aware of regarding diabetic retinopathy:

 - It is a leading cause of blindness in American adults.

 - It usually affects both eyes.

 - It occurs in about 40% of all Type 1 diabetics and 20 percent of all Type 2 diabetics.